MBW91/Simple-Shooter/README.md

 # Simple Shooter
-This is my version of "Section 6: Toon Tanks" from the [Unreal Engine C++ Developer: Learn C++ and Make Video Games](https://www.udemy.com/course/unrealcourse/) course.
+This is my completed version of "Section 6: Toon Tanks" from the [Unreal Engine C++ Developer: Learn C++ and Make Video Games](https://www.udemy.com/course/unrealcourse/) course.